jmcrthrs/y-websocket/README.md

 Removed ModuleScopePlugin from `/Users/jamie/Documents/GitHub/my-app-5/node_modules/react-scripts/config/webpack.config.js`so we could import from outside ./src

+### Websocket Server

+When using the y-websocket server, the other user awareness shows when you load the app.
+This is because the y-websocket server stores the YDoc and sends the info to the client when it connects

+When using our websocket, the other user awareness does not show

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness